 You should use cannabis as a treatment for inflammation instead of taking damaging NSAID’s.
 Inflammation is a symptom and trigger of many diseases.
 Research is currently focusing on how cannabis could help prevent it.
 We look at current research and previous results.

 The health benefits of cannabis are many.
 Cannabinoids have a full repertoire of beneficial properties for humans.
-They are best known for topical use, psychological stimulants and oral use in the treatment of various diseases.
+They’re best known for topical use and oral use.
+Cannabis is also used as a psychological stimulant in the treatment of various diseases.

 The endocannabinoid system is an important biological regulatory system for most living beings, including humans.
 “Cannabis anti-inflammatory is a broad term that affects many systems in our body.
 There are many different cannabinoids in our bodies, and cannabis contains more than 60 of them.

 Cannabinoids have neuroprotective and immunosuppressive properties.

 This is because they have immunosuppressive effects on astrocytes.
 70-90% of our brain cells are astrocytes.
 They are important for nerve growth, signal transmission and glucose metabolism.

 The effect of cannabinoids on the central nervous system (CNS) protects untransformed cells from so-called apoptosis (cell death).
 It is thought to have a protective function in autoimmune diseases affecting the CNS (e.g. multiple sclerosis).
 In this case, the immunosuppressive properties of cannabinoids have been confirmed.